spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 5. In the following screen, select **Add New Pack**.

-6. Use the following information to find the Prometheus Operator pack.
+6. Use the following information to find the Prometheus Agent pack.
     - **Pack Type**: Monitoring
     - **Registry**: Public Repo
     - **Pack Name**: Prometheus Agent